arowla/single-page-app-tips-for-api-devs/PITCHME.md

 - This is a contentious topic...
 Versioning in headers vs URLs...
 - For maximum agility and least code-debt (having to support multiple versions in both back-end and client code), consider an additive-only approach.
 - Backward-incompatible changes must be made to new endpoints.
 Old endpoints only removed once no-one is using them anymore.

+---

+## Security

+### Understanding SPA architecture is key to securing your app

+Note:
+- In case I didn't harp on it enough, just a reminder that we really have to understand how SPAs function
+- in order to properly secure our apps.
+- I have a suspicion that the world is full of insecure SPAs and consequently insecure APIs
+-

 ---?image=assets/img/teams-horses.jpg&size=contain&opacity=50